camunda-community-hub/camunda-platform-7-camel/README.md

 The properties `CamundaBpmProcessInstanceId`, `CamundaBpmBusinessKey` (if available) and `CamundaBpmCorrelationKey` (if set) will be available to any downstream processors in the Camel route.

-## Apache Camel --> camunda BPM
+## Apache Camel --> Camunda Platform
-The following use cases are supported by the camunda BPM Camel component (see [Camel Components](http://camel.apache.org/components.html)).
+The following use cases are supported by the Camunda Platform Camel component (see [Camel Components](http://camel.apache.org/components.html)).

 ### `camunda-bpm://start` Start a process instance